kmgarvey279/Beep-Boop/README.md

 * _Clone from the following repository: https://github.com/kmgarvey279/Epicodus-track-selector_
 * _Navigate into the main folder and open the index.html file in your web browser of choice._
+*You will first be prompted to enter your name and press the "submit" button to see your response.
+Certain names and characters will trigger unique responses._
-*Enter any whole number into the form and press the "submit" button to see your results._
+*When prompted to enter a whole number, do so press the "submit" button to see your results.
+Non-whole-numbers will return a unique message._
-*After getting your results, you can enter another number and get a different set of results at any time._
+*After getting your results, you can enter another number and get a different set of results, or press the "reverse" button to see your results in reverse._

 ## Known Bugs

-_None at this time_
+_The program does not consistently empty the previous results before displaying the new ones._

 ## Support and contact details